 Eventually, someone will bring tourists to space, though it may be farther off than we think.
 Galactic Suite's projected 2012 opening seems almost impossible when one considers the enormous infrastructure investment required.
 Transporting supplies, getting reusable launch vehicles, fielding potential government regulation and building a spaceport require huge amounts of money, expertise and careful testing.
 Some of the technology exists, but can it be put together within five years?
 (Galactic Suite made its 2012 prediction in the summer of 2007.)
 Then there's the concern about whether the companies involved can justify or offset the vast amounts of greenhouse gases produced by their rocket flights.

-For more information about space hotels, space tourism and related topics, please check out the links on the next page.
+For more information about space hotels, space tourism and related topics, please check out the links below.

 - "About CTAE."
 Aerospace Research and Technology Centre. http://www.ctae.org/index.php?option=com_content&task=view&id=26&Itemid=44

 - "R+D Projects."
 Aerospace Research and Technology Centre. http://www.ctae.org/index.php?option=com_content&task=view&id=107&Itemid=104

 - "Spanish venture aims to build space hotel."
 MSNBC.
 Aug.
 10, 2007. http://www.msnbc.msn.com/id/20216344/

 - Atkins, William.
 "Welcome to the space hotel Galactic Suite." iTWire.
 Aug.
 13, 2007. http://www.itwire.com/content/view/13977/1066/